gmr/flatdict/README.md

 API
 ---
 FlatDict has the same methods as dict in Python 2.6.
+In addition, it has a FlatDict.as_dict method which will return a pure nested dictionary from a FlatDict value.

 Installation
 ------------